 Check and Re-check Packing List

 The weather and temperature vary according to the altitudes.
-The early September may experience monsoon rain so you need to pack rain gear and water-proof backpacks for the trek.
+Early September may experience monsoon rain, so you need to pack rain gear, water-proof backpacks for the trek, along with all essential items.
+Read through this post if you are looking for the ultimate packing list for the Everest Base Camp Trek.

-Towards the late May, the Everest region experiences autumn weather.
-So, the days are hot with colder nights.
-Therefore, you need to pack appropriately for both warm and cold days.
+Towards late September, the Everest region experiences autumn weather, so the days are hot with colder nights.

-As a trekker, layering is the key.
-You need to choose clothing that wicks sweat and moisture keeping you fresh and comfortable.
+As a trekker, layering is key.
+You need to choose clothing that wicks sweat and moisture, keeping you fresh and comfortable.

-Be sure you wear a good pair of waterproof trekking boots and waterproof socks.
+Be sure to wear a good pair of waterproof trekking boots and waterproof socks.

 Well, a pair of convertible trekking pants does not hurt.